VeselinovStf/APIHubConnector/README.md

 You can also:
   - Extend existing futures
-  - Use builded futures - CreateHubAsync / PushDataToHub / FilesToListAsync
+  - Use builded futures - CreateHubAsync / PushDataToHub / TransferAsync /

 > This project is part of Static Store Builder
 > core functionality